shirok/Gauche-makiki/README.md

     host (#f or string), port (integer) - Passed to make-server-sockets of gauche.net to open the server socket.
 The default values are
        #f and 8080.

+    path (#f or string) - If a string is given, it specifies the path to a Unix-domain socket on which the server listens.
+In that case `host` and `port` arguments are ignored.

     document-root - used to specify the root of the document served by file-handler.
 The default is the process's working directory.